aurora-is-near/doc.aurora.dev/docs/getting-started/explore.md

 ### On-ramp with CEX (Forwarder)

-Our [Forwarder product](/launch-chain/forwarder/introduction) is a component designed to facilitate asset transfers across Aurora Chains and Aurora Mainnet from centralised exchanges, even if the exchange does not support a specific chain.
+Our [Forwarder product](/launch-chain/forwarder/introduction) is a component designed to facilitate asset transfers across Aurora Chains and Aurora Mainnet from CEXes, even if the exchange does not support a specific chain.

 ![forwarder_main](/img/forwarder_main.png)

 This means that users can for instance withdraw USDT from Binance to Aurora Mainnet or any Aurora Chain.
 The Forwarder leverages the Near blockchain as a base layer on top of which Aurora is deployed to seamlessly move assets, making it more accessible for users to bring assets into Aurora, thus supporting the ecosystem's growth and user engagement.

 ### On-ramp (Transak)